jolars/normreg/paper/rebuttal.md

 > This paper should conduct more experiments on large-scale classification tasks.

-We are happy to include results on additional data sets, which we will present in the supplementary material.
-Here is an updated Figure 16, which we will include in the new version o the paper as well, featuring several new data sets.
+We have included results on additional data sets, which we have added to the the supplementary material.

 <!-- TODO: Add results on additional datasets -->
 <!-- TODO: Add results on logistic reg -->